ryanMegarityART/french-verbs-game/README.md

 TOKEN_KEY="LOCALKEY"
 ```

-Note: you will need to obtain an API key to use the Google Translate API, this can be provided on request if needed
+Note: you will need to obtain an API key to use the Google Translate API.

 frontend .env: